ipavlic/apex-fp/website/docs/api/collection/SObjectCollection.md

 ## mapAll

-Maps all elements of `SObjectCollection` view into another `SObjectCollection` view with the provided `SObjectToSObjectFunction`-implementing function `fn`.
+Maps all elements of `SObjectCollection` view into another `SObjectCollection` view with the provided function `fn`.

 **Signature**
 ```